-- Singleton pattern variables, i.e., variables that occur only once in a rule, should be denoted as an anonymous variable "\", otherwise the parser will print a warning since this is a typical source of programming errors. - PAKCS translates all local declarations into global functions with additional arguments ("lambda lifting", see Appendix D of the Curry language report).
+- Singleton pattern variables, i.e., variables that occur only once in a rule, should be denoted as an anonymous variable "", otherwise the parser will print a warning since this is a typical source of programming errors. - PAKCS translates all local declarations into global functions with additional arguments ("lambda lifting", see Appendix D of the Curry language report).
 Thus, in the compiled target code, the definition of functions with local declarations look different from their original definition (in order to see the result of this transformation, you can use the CurryBrowser, see Section 8). - Tabulator stops instead of blank spaces in source files are interpreted as stops at columns 9, 17, 25, 33, and so on.
 In general, tabulator stops should be avoided in source programs. - Since PAKCS compiles Curry programs into Prolog programs, non-deterministic computations are treated as in Prolog by a backtracking strategy, which is known to be incomplete.
 Thus, the order of rules could influence the ability to find solutions for a given goal. - Threads created by a concurrent conjunction are not executed in a fair manner (usually, threads corresponding to leftmost constraints are executed with higher priority).

 • Encapsulated search: In order to allow the integration of non-deterministic computations in programs performing I/O at the top-level, PAKCS supports the search operators findall and findfirst.
-These and some other operators are available in the library Findall (i.e., they are not part of the standard prelude).
+Note that they are not part of the standard prelude but these and some other operators are available in the library Control.Findall which is part of the package searchtree.
 In contrast to the general definition of encapsulated search [27], the current implementation suspends the evaluation of findall and findfirst until the argument does not contain unbound global variables.
 Moreover, the evaluation of findall is strict, i.e., it computes all solutions before returning the complete list of solutions.